Grand Slam Australia (2025): Background

 During the January 15, 2025, episode of Dynamite, it was confirmed that Grand Slam Australia would air on February 15 at 8:00 p.m.
 Eastern Time (ET) on tape delay in place of Collision, simulcast on TNT and Max in the United States.
 However, due to a scheduling conflict with TNT's annual NBA All-Star Weekend coverage, Grand Slam Australia was slated to air at 10:30 p.m.
 ET, or whenever the All-Star coverage concluded, which ended up being 10:52 p.m.
 According to Khan, the opportunity to air Grand Slam Australia after the All-Star coverage was presented to AEW by Warner Bros.
 Discovery, the parent company of TNT and Max.
 On February 12, it was revealed that Global Wars Australia, a co-promoted show with sister promotion Ring of Honor, would be taped back-to-back with Grand Slam Australia.

-There was some confusion among fans whether Grand Slam Australia would be a live pay-per-view (PPV) event, as AEW's original announcement never stated what kind of event it would be; according to Khan, the show was always planned to be a television special.
+There was some controversy among fans whether Grand Slam Australia would be a live pay-per-view (PPV) event, as AEW's original announcement promoted it would be; but according to Khan, the show was always planned to be a television special.
 He also stated that producing a live PPV from Australia would have been challenging, thinking that many U.S. viewers would not have watched it live due to the time difference—the event occurred at 6:30 p.m.
 Australian Eastern Standard Time, which is 3:30 a.m.
 ET.
 This series of events sparked backlash among many attending fans, who felt scammed into believing Grand Slam Australia would be a bigger event, citing its original promotional presentation, while traveling fans reported increased costs and lack of refund options from the show's venue change.